 The Workers - Keeping Nepotism in the Family

 It will be seen from the 1881 census extract above that William Hill had a sixteen year old son, Nicholas, whose occupation was recorded as 'assistant mining agent', so it looks as if William had found a role for his lad.
 His 20 year old son William is also registered as living in the village and working as a lead miner, so it is likely that he too was working in the Horse Level.
 In 1891, two years after the Horse Level had closed, this younger William was recorded as living in Thornhill as a coal miner.
 Nicholas doesn't reappear in the records until 1901 when he is recorded as being the Workhouse Master at Skipton Union Workhouse, living there with his wife and child.

 Of the other 22 employed miners in the village, William Rowe almost certainly worked in the Horse Level as he was William Hill's nephew.
 His family also originated from St. Just in Cornwall, and his father John and William Hill married daughters from the same family.
 William Rowe was born in Caldbeck, Cumbria where his father and William Hill were both working at the time.
 He married his cousin, William Hill's daughter Jane, in 1879, and his sister Mary married her cousin, the younger William Hill, two years later.
 Like his brother-in-law he moved to Thornhill to work in one of the collieries when work in the Horse Level ceased.

-It isn't known who of the others worked under William Hill, although it is likely that the majority did.
-The others were probably working in the remaining mines on Grassington Moor which were to close in the following year.
+It isn't known who of the other miners recorded in the census worked under William Hill, although it is likely that the majority did.
+The rest were probably working in the remaining mines on Grassington Moor which were to close in the following year.